jmscslgroup/libpanda/doc/tutorial.md

 ### About

 The [libpanda setup process](libpanda-setup) installs a set of startup scripts using linux's systemd.
 These scripts
-* pandasettime - This opens the Panda, waits for a GPS fix, then sets the pi 4's system clock based on GPS time
+* pandasettime - This opens the Panda, waits for a GPS fix, then sets the Pi 4's system clock based on GPS time
 * pandarecord - This runs after pandasettime.
 Once the system clock is set, pandarecord opens the panda for data recording.
 This produces a set of CSV formatted files for both CAN and GPS data.
 All data is currently recorded into timestamped files and folders, which may be viewable here:
 ~~~
 $ cd /var/panda/CyverseData/JmscslgroupData/PandaData
 ~~~

-> Note: We currently are aware of an issue where when the pi 4 is soft rebooted (i.e. sudo reboot), the Panda device fails to be recognized.
-In the case of a hard boot (i.e. reconnecting pi 4 power), this problem does not occur.
+> Note: We currently are aware of an issue where when the Pi 4 is soft rebooted (i.e. sudo reboot), the Panda device fails to be recognized.
+In the case of a hard boot (i.e. reconnecting Pi 4 power), this problem does not occur.
 In the following example, you can see how to check for Oanda USB connectivitiy by performing the command lsusb.
 This is the result afeter a soft boot, then the Panda was reconnected, followed by andother lsusb to check for its presence.

 ![Using lsusb to check for the Panda device, device ID bbaa:ddcc](/doc/images/lsusb.jpg "lsusb")